hanlim83/AppSecProject/README.md

 - Google Material Icons (CDN regardless of Development or Production)
 - TurboLinksJS (Local JS when in Development, CDN when in Production)
 - Progress Tracker (Local CSS regardless of Development or Production)
+- DataTables (Local JS & CSS when in Development, CDN when in Production)

 ## Tools Used
 - Visual Studio 2017